qinwang/gitlab-ce/doc/development/documentation/structure.md

-- Crosslinked from the higher-level index (e.g., Issue Boards docs should be linked from Issues; Prometheus docs should be linked from Monitoring; CI/CD tutorials should be linked from CI/CD examples)
+- Crosslinked from the higher-level index (e.g., Issue Boards docs should be linked from Issues; Prometheus docs should be linked from Monitoring; CI/CD tutorials should be linked from CI/CD examples).
   - When referencing other GitLab products and features, link to their respective docs; when referencing third-party products or technologies, link out to their external sites, documentation, and resources.